wiseupdata/terraform_certification/README.md

 - IAC tools like Terraform enable developers and operations teams to define infrastructure in code, reducing the risk of configuration drift and making it easier to manage complex environments.
 - In addition to Terraform, other popular IAC tools include Ansible, Puppet, and Chef.
 - IAC is becoming increasingly popular in cloud environments, where infrastructure is more dynamic and traditional manual management methods are less efficient.
-- provisioner accecpts two types of connections: ssh and winrm
+- provisioner accepts two types of connections: ssh and winrm

 #### Replace